The Minerva Stiftung is the flagship of German-Israeli Scientific Cooperation

 The Minerva Stiftung

 The Minerva Stiftung is the flagship of German-Israeli scientific cooperation.
-It is financed by the Federal Ministry of Education and Research, and works closely with leading universities and research facilities in Israel.
+It is financed by the Federal Ministry of Research, Technology and Space, and works closely with leading universities and research facilities in Israel.

 © epa for MPG